maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="cls"></a>
 ### `CLS`

 Clears the screen.
-On modern machines with scrollback buffers in the console, the scrolled text will likely still be there.
-For instance, on the macOS Terminal, the screen will clear and new output will happen as expected, but if the user scrolls upward, older output will be visible.
+On modern machines with scrollback buffers in the console, the scrolled text will likely still be saved in the buffer.
+For instance, on the macOS Terminal, the screen will clear and new output will appear from the top as expected, but if the user scrolls upward, older output will still be visible.

 <!-- TOC --><a name="end"></a>
 ### `END`